 What is the meaning of exception management?

-Exception management is valuable to organizations in the dynamically evolving business world of today, in which banking organizations as well as coordination, IT, and other companies face the demand of operating efficiently and within the compliance guidelines of the day.
-Such a methodical exercise enables the top managers to concentrate on matters that require attention and as well permit routines to move on uninterrupted.
+Exception management is valuable to organizations in the dynamically evolving business world of today, in which banking organizations, as well as coordination, IT, and other companies, face the demand of operating efficiently and within the compliance guidelines of the day.
+Such a methodical exercise enables the top managers to concentrate on matters that require attention and as well permits routines to move on uninterrupted.
 This guide contains an explanation of exceptional management and how it works.
-It also discusses the tools that we can use and best usage in various industries.
+It also discusses the tools that we can use and their best usage in various industries.

 What is exception management?